api7/cloud-cli/docs/deploy-apisix-on-bare-metal.md

 Deploy APISIX on Bare Metal
 =======================

-In this section, you'll learn how to deploy APISIX on Bare Metal through Cloud CLI.
+In this section, **it is available for CentOS 7 only**, you'll learn how to deploy APISIX on Bare Metal through Cloud CLI.

-> Note, before you go ahead, it is available for CentOS 7 only, and please make sure you read the section
+> Note, before you go ahead, and please make sure you read the section
 > [How to Configure Cloud CLI](./configuring-cloud-cli.md)

 Cloud CLI will help you to install APISIX with dependencies, Cloud Lua Module, and generate configuration to communicate with Control Plane.